rodrigobrito/akamai-siem-connector/README.md

 - `Machine with at least 4 CPU cores and 8 GB of RAM`

 Just execute the shell script `start.sh` to start.
 You can specify a specific component to start also.
 Just pass the name of the component after the start script.
 It will run in background.
+After that, edit your host and point the hostnames `queue.akamai.siem` and `dashboard.akamai.siem` to `127.0.0.1` and then open these hostnames in your preferred browser.
+If you want to change the hostnames, just edit the environment variables in the `ingress` service.
 To stop, just execute shell script `stop.sh`.

 ### To run it in a cluster (Only Swarm mode.
 We are working on K8S.)